andrewgerez/tr-tst-react/README.md

 * Using the developed multi-theme support: The structure for the Dark Theme is ready, but the project defaulted to the Light Theme.
 With more time, I would have adjusted the color palette and implemented a theme switcher.

-* Additional Next.js features: There was still interest in exploring features like Server Components and Actions.

 * Get greater test coverage: rendering, dom, and stress testing.

 ### Built With